 The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) says more than one million people were affected, including over 650 deaths and more than 50,000 people injured.

-Faithful to its principles, Oxfam continues to lead the humanitarian aid with supplies and human resources.
-At this stage, the efforts are focused on facilitating access to safe water and contributing with sanitation to prevent the spread of disease.
+Faithful to its principles, Oxfam led the humanitarian aid with supplies and human resources.
+The efforts were focused on facilitating access to safe water and contributing to sanitation to prevent the spread of disease.

-The institution has more than 30 years working in Ecuador, promoting improvements in income, living conditions, access to water and land and recognizing women’s rights.
+The institution has had a strong presence in Ecuador for more than a quarter of a century promoting improvements in income, living conditions, access to water and land and recognizing women’s rights.

 If you want to be part of this great philanthropic effort, this is your chance to donate.
 The organization depends not only on financial donations; it also has a large number of businesses selling second-hand clothing and objects.
 You can donate whatever you no longer need or use, volunteers will be responsible for marketing it.
 The proceeds will go to existing or future projects by the organization.
 For more information, visit oxfam.org ■